Satisfactory Academic Progress (SAP)

 - Summer - May 15th

 In addition to submitting an appeal for financial aid, all students are required to complete Life Skills.
-Please refer to the Life Skills link in the sidebar.
+Please refer to the Life Skills link in the side bar of this page.

 Measures a student’s quality of performance in terms of GPA, including developmental studies coursework.
 A student who does not meet one of the qualitative standards will be placed on financial aid warning for the subsequent term of enrollment.
 During the warning semester, a student can still receive federal aid.
 A student who meets the qualitative standards while on warning shall be placed back in good standing.
 A student who fails to meet the qualitative standards while on warning will be suspended from financial aid for the subsequent term.
 Cleveland State Community College does not allow a student to appeal for not meeting GPA standards.
 A student must raise their GPA without financial aid assistance which includes student loans.
 Once the GPA matches the standards below, a student can appeal for PACE or exceeding maximum timeframe.